gairTanm/easy-21/README.md

 - Linear Function Approximation

 All of these are implemented in Easy 21, a spin-off of the classic Blackjack, with non-standard rules.

+[requirements.txt](/requirements.txt) contains all the dependencies, and to install them run `pip install -r requirements.txt` in the root directory of the project.